tylerhcarter/tylerhcarter.github.io/working-with-me.md

 * If you need a response in a timely manner (~1 hour), use Teams/Slack/etc.
 * If its about code, open a pull request, even if its not finished.
 * If there needs to be a discussion, or we're exploring ideas that need my feedback, I'd love to step on a video call.

-### What is the best way to give me information?
-For example, give me a summary and let me ask questions, or build up the complete picture?

 ### How do I prefer hearing about emergencies?